wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

-We can add a little more strucute and CSS classes to make this post look a little better
+We can add a little more strucute and CSS classes to make this post look a little better.

 ```javascript